Infinidoge/universe/readme.md

 Each of the devices that my configuration is setup to target.
 Each host is a directory under `/hosts`, with the `default.nix` file defining the host.
-In each of the hosts that I particularly care for is a `readme.org` file containing source blocks.
-These source blocks are tangled to the respective bash scripts, which are used for provisioning a device with that configuration.

-Summary of what the scripts do

-- `prep.bash /path/to/dev/disk`: Partitions and formats the given disk.
-- `install.bash /path/to/dev/disk`: Mounts the file systems, then runs all commands for an installation, including cloning the configuration into `/etc/nixos`
-- `bare_install.bash`: Just runs `nixos-install`
-- `mount.bash /path/to/dev/disk`: Mounts the file systems as in `install.bash`.
-- `data_setup.bash /path/to/dev/disk`: Partitions the disk as a separate data storage; Used for Infini-SERVER.

 ### `/lib`